Chorea, Athetosis, and Hemiballismus

 Chorea typically involves the hands, feet, and face.
 The nose may wrinkle, the eyes may continually flit, and the mouth or tongue may continually move.
 The movements are not rhythmic, but they seem to flow from one muscle to the next and may seem dancelike.
 The movements may merge imperceptibly into purposeful or semipurposeful acts, sometimes making the chorea hard to identify.

 Athetosis usually affects the hands and feet.
 The slow writhing movements often alternate with holding parts of the limbs in certain positions (postures) to produce a continuous, flowing stream of movement.

 When chorea and athetosis occur together, the movements are writhing, dancelike, and slower than in chorea but faster than in athetosis.

 Hemiballismus affects one side of the body.
 The arm is affected more often than the leg.
 Hemiballismus may be temporarily disabling because when a person tries to move the limb, it may fling out uncontrollably.

 The diagnosis of chorea, athetosis, and hemiballismus is based on symptoms.
 Doctors also ask which drugs a person is taking to check for drugs that may be causing the symptoms.

 Tests may be done to identify the cause.
 These tests may include

-Chorea in people who have hyperthyroidism usually lessens when that disorder is treated.
+Chorea in people who have hyperthyroidism or hyperglycemia usually lessens when that disorder is treated.
 Sydenham chorea and chorea caused by a stroke often gradually subside without treatment.
 If chorea is caused by a drug, stopping the drug may help, but the chorea does not always disappear.

 Pregnant women with chorea may be treated with barbiturates during the pregnancy.
 However, after delivery, chorea lessens and eventually disappears on its own.